-Massive ovarian oedema (MOO) is a very rare disease characterised by a tumour-like, usually unilateral, enlargement of the ovary.
+Massive ovarian edema (MOO) is a very rare disease characterized by a tumor-like, usually unilateral, enlargement of the ovary.

 It characteristically presents in young women ~ 6 to 33 years (mean age ~21 years 4).

 Most patients present with intermittent pelvic pain of several months duration +/- an adnexal mass.
 Abnormal uterine bleeding, elevated androgens and abdominal distension can occasionally be seen.

-The most probable cause is thought to be recurrent partial torsion of the mesovarium, with obstruction to the venous and lymphatic returns; on the other hand, the basic process may be stromal hyperplasia or hyperthecosis, while the oedema is a secondary phenomenon, probably due to torsion of an abnormal, already enlarged organ.
+The most probable cause is thought to be recurrent partial torsion of the mesovarium, with obstruction to the venous and lymphatic returns; on the other hand, the basic process may be stromal hyperplasia or hyperthecosis, while the edema is a secondary phenomenon, probably due to torsion of an abnormal, already enlarged organ.

 - Meig syndrome

 - precocious puberty in infants due to MOO has been described in the literature 4

-It is almost always unilateral and in ~ 2/3rd of cases involve the right side
+It is almost always unilateral and in approximately two-thirds of cases involve the right side.

-The imaging features correspond to the degree of torsion and oedema.
+The imaging features correspond to the degree of torsion and edema.
 As MOO is caused by chronic or intermittent torsion, imaging appearances will have some overlap with those of ovarian torsion.